 Reading broadens vocabulary in a way which lasts

 It can make your imagination run wild and put you in a world of your own.
 Reading helps you relax and escape

 Being able to read fluently increases emotional intelligence and empathy, which can reduce stress

 Reading helps develop and use critical and analytical thinking skills

 During extensive research undertaken by the National Literacy Trust In 2018, they found that “reading attitudes" were the strongest predictors of mental wellbeing.
 So, the more positive children and young people feel about reading and writing, and the more they enjoy reading and writing, the higher their scores on our mental wellbeing index.

 Children who are the least engaged with literacy are twice as likely to have low levels of mental wellbeing than their peers who are the most engaged (37.4% vs 15%)

 As children transition from primary to secondary school, their levels of literacy engagement and mental wellbeing both begin and continue to decline.

-In response to attitudes towards reading influencing a childs wellbeing, we have teamed up with the School Library Association and the National Literacy Trust to create
+In response to how significantly a childs 'reading attitude' influences their wellbeing, we have teamed up with the School Library Association and the National Literacy Trust to create...

-This package will allow schools to capture data on both attitudes to reading that has been developed by the School Library Association, and wellbeing, via questionnaires that are underpinned by validated researchsee pricing
+Enables your school to capture data on both attitudes to reading and wellbeing using questionnaires that are underpinned by validated researchsee pricing

 The BounceTogether platform will allow schools to measure and dissect this information at school, year and class level, as well by key demographics.
 Better yet, your included SLA membership can help suggest activities based on these resultslearn more